AzWhaleLab/AragoJ/README.md

 AragoJ is a free multi-platform stand-alone application, for acquiring planar measurements from photographs using simple tools.

-This is the official repo for AragoJ releases and issue tracking.

 ## Where is the latest release?
 Latest release can be found [here.](../../releases/latest)